Category Archives: Rivertowns Westchester NY

 It’s a family program co-sponsored by Parks and Trails New York and the New York State Department of Environmental Conservation.

-Bring: Work gloves and, if you have them, a weeder, spade and shovel.
+Bring: Work gloves, a leaf bag, and, if you have them, a weeder, spade and shovel.
 Plus your own snacks and a filled reusable water bottle (and help say NO to more plastic).

-You’ll Get: Expert instruction on how to identify and get rid of invasive plants and tree-strangling vines, lots of satisfaction, and a great “I Love My Park Day” T-shirt!
+You’ll Get: Expert instruction on how to identify and get rid of invasive plants and tree-strangling vines, and lots of satisfaction,

 We look forward to enjoying working alongside with you there!